 The trucking industry is a loyal one, and for good reason.
-Truck brands that treat drivers well are the ones that top the popularity list time and again.
-Heavy-duty pioneer Peterbilt is one of those Class 8 vehicles that remains a favorite among truckers and fleets.
+Truck brands that treat drivers well top the popularity list time and again.
+Heavy-duty pioneer Peterbilt is one of those Class 8 manufacturers that remains a favorite among truckers and fleets.

 Peterbilt History Began as a Solution to a Problem

 In the late 1930s, Theodore A. Peterman’s problem was lumber.
 At that time, the typical way to move felled logs—floating them downriver or carrying them by horse or steam tractors—was slow and inefficient.
 As an owner of a mill, Peterman wanted to get the raw lumber faster.
 He thought the brand-new automobile industry was the answer.

 Even during the worst part of the Great Depression, Peterman did well.
 For example, he was able to buy a failing motor company headed for bankruptcy.
 That shrewd move in 1938 gave his company the ability to make custom-built chassis.
-By 1939, Peterbilt was officially established and began selling trucks on the open market.
+By 1939, Peterbilt was (get it?
+Peterman built it) officially established and began selling trucks on the open market.

 Through the Years

 Peterbilt history has seen a few changes in ownership over the years.
 T.A.
-Peterman only lived long enough to enjoy his success for about 6 years.
-After he passed away in 1944, a small group who had worked for Peterman bought the company from his wife, though she held onto the land the factory was on.
+Peterman only lived long enough to enjoy his success for about six years.
+After he passed away in 1944, a small group that worked for Peterman bought the company from his wife, though she held onto the land the factory was on.
 Over the next 14 years, Peterbilt grew to become a major heavy-duty truck builder.

 That’s when the Pacific Car & Foundry Company stepped in to buy Peterbilt.
 It already owned Kenworth, another heavy-duty truck builder.
 The new parent company soon began building a new plant in Newark, California.
 Peterbilt moved in when it was finished in 1960.

-Starting out, sleepers were only available in 30” and 36” sizes.
+Starting out, sleepers were only available in 30” and 36” sizes (and that refers to actual space available for a trucker to sleep in—a 36” compartment is three feet wide!).
 Throughout the 1960s and 1970s, Peterbilt would customize larger sleepers when buyers asked for them.
 They would contract out to Mercury Sleepers to build 40” and 60” sizes.
 Then, in the late 1970s, they took on the challenge to make an even bigger sleeper.